evaletolab/angular-cms/README.md

 // configure your project routes
 $routeProvider
-    // display blog in ngView with dated structure url .when('/blog/:year?/:month?/:day?/:title?', {templateUrl: 'html/ng-cms.doc.html'})
+    // display your blog in ngView with dated structure url .when('/blog/:year?/:month?/:day?/:title?', {templateUrl: 'html/ng-cms.doc.html'})

     // display a single page in ngView